 Then I listened to Kyle’s point of view.
 We’re saving all of our money for one day, and not our life.
 This would leave us with not enough in savings to sustain us should an emergency happen, or a job lost occurs.
 That made him feel uncomfortable, and as Suze Orman would say, powerlessness repels money.
 As much as I fought it, and as sad as it made me, I ultimately agreed to postpone the wedding.
 In the end, Kyle’s right, we need to build our savings up to a comfortable level, then continue saving up for the wedding.

 So what’s next?

 Well, I’ve informed my wedding planners of the situation, and they’re helping me in informing the rest of the wedding team.
 Even as I sit here writing this, my heart sinks a little.
 I’m sure vendors deal with situations like mine all the time, but I honestly didn’t want to be here, you know?

 I have to say, Kyle really wants to me marry me, like yesterday!
 He’s ready to go to city hall and make an honest lady out of me.
-His priority is the marriage (and I’m so ashamed to say that 50% of my priority are about the wedding day).
+His priority is the marriage (and I’m so ashamed to say that 50% of my priorities are about the wedding day).
 But I can’t think about that now, I’ll worry about it tomorrow.
-The bright side is that now I have more time to for planning and DIY projects!
+The bright side is that now I have more time for planning and DIY projects!